zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-13-mastering-unity-project-folder-structure-level-1-reserved-folders.markdown

 ##### Plugins

-The `Plugins` folder is where you must put any native plugins, which you want to be accessible by your scripts.
+The `Plugins` folder is where you must put any native plugins, which you want to be accessible to your scripts.
 They will also be automatically included in your build.
 Take note that this folder may not be in any subfolder (it has to reside within the top-level `Assets` folder).

 In Windows, native plugins exist as `.dll` files, in Mac OS X, they are `.bundle` files, and in Linux, they are `.so` files.